Rustam200391/wayToJob/README.md

 This app allows you to calculate travel time to work.
 My new app .

-<i>For implementation we will use the function and circle from js</i
+<i>For implementation we will use the function and circle from js

 Tasks:
  today i write functionality.
 Forgett.
 I must.